msalazarcgeo/HGC_Article/Readme.md

-The following repository is use to have all the program to obtain the result of the article "Detection of hierarchical crowd activity structures in geographic point data"
+This repository contains the code to run all the experiments in the paper "Detection of hierarchical crowd activity structures in geographic point data".
+The notebook `src/Experiment.ipynb` contains all the relevant code and an installation guide.